kevonc/kevonc.github.io/_posts/2020-11-29-seo-tips-articles-for-founders.md

 ***

-When I was running <a href="https://toasty.ai" target="_blank">Toasty</a>, a video collab platform, in the last 18 months, I made a mistake of putting 6.5 headcounts in product and leaving half of myself as the only marketing/growth person to build awareness and generate traffic.
+When I was running Toasty, a video collab platform, in the last 18 months, I made a mistake of putting 6.5 headcounts in product and leaving half of myself as the only marketing/growth person to build awareness and generate traffic.

 The result?
 Imbalanced and slow growth.
 So I understand first-hand why you should start your marketing as early as possible.